topo-gps/ios-manual/en/routes/route_plan_map.rst

 and colored green.

 It is also possible to insert a route point on the current route.
 Press long on the route, a new blue route point will appear.
-If you move your finger around, the new route point will move along the route.
+If you move your finger around, the new route point can be moved along the route line only.
 If you release your finger, the route point will be inserted.

 .. _ss-route-point-remove: